fisherevans/ha2trmnl/README.md

   ha2trmnl:
     image: fisherevans/ha2trmnl:latest
     restart: unless-stopped
-    environment:
+    command: ["serve", "/config/config.yaml"]
-      CRON_SCHEDULE: "*/5 * * * *"
+    ports:
-      TZ: "America/New_York"
+      - "9123:9123" # this needs to match what's in your config
     volumes:
       - /path/to/your/ha2trmnl_config.yaml:/config/config.yaml:ro
 ```

 ## Developing

-- `go run ./cmd/ha2trmnl` to run the tool locally based on the source code
+- `go run ./cmd/ha2trmnl serve` to run the tool locally based on the source code
 - `./build.sh` will build a new docker image locally
-- `./run_docker.sh` will run the local docker image with a once-per-minute CRON schedule
+- `./run_docker.sh push /config/config.yaml` will run the local docker image (useful for testing)
 - `./publish.sh` will publish the docker image (only I can, haha)